-Peeples was invited to co-produce, write and host a new music and interview program on SCVTV, the community TV channel for the Santa Clarita Valley, in autumn 2010.
+Peeples was invited to co-produce, write and host a new music and interview program on SCVTV, the community TV channel for the Santa Clarita Valley, in the autumn of 2010.
 “House Blend with Stephen K. Peeples” premiered in September and was seen six days a week on SCVTV Channel 20 on Time Warner Cable and AT&T U-Verse 99 in the SCV, and scvtv.com anywhere outside the valley.

 New half-hour editions premiered Saturday nights with encore broadcasts scheduled throughout the following week.
 The shows are available for on-demand viewing anytime at scvhouseblend.com.

 Among the artists to guest on “House Blend”: Chris Hillman & Herb Pedersen, Teresa James & The Rhythm Tramps, Henry Diltz, Katy Moffatt, Jesse Barish, Sara Niemietz and W.G.
 “Snuffy” Walden, Lori Andrews & Bart Samolis, Loafers’ Glory, Smile Empty Soul, Circe Link & Christian Nesmith, Stewart “Dirk” Fischer, Nikhil Korula, The Kai Clark Band, PapaFish, The Sea Over Eli, Sherry Pruitt & The Delgado Bros., Wumbloozo, Shine So Hard, Sean Wiggins & Paul Houston, Ron Tanski, Nacosta, The McGrath Project, Ann-Marita, Lori Andrews & Bart Samolis, The Feaver, Johnny Strat, Avery Merritt, Drew Tretick, Joel Simpson, Kounterfeit Change, Phil “Mr. Squeeze” Parlapiano, Moonraker, Skeeter Mann & The Lost Canyon Rangers, Jeremy Quintero, TJ Sullivan with Greger Walnum, Shay Astar, The Shoemaker Bros., Serena, Gussie Miller, White Smoke, John Bergstrom, Tom Renaud, Karyn Swanson, Ariana Sloan, Limitless, The Cross Town Cowboys, The Deltaz, Open the Coda, Nathaniel Dobies, Flavia & The RedTempt, and more.

 In late May 2011, The Signal’s out-of-state ownership “reorganized,” firing the publisher.
 The struggling paper’s new management downsized, eliminating the Online Editor position and Peeples employment along with it as “cost-cutting measure.”